 Mr. Carter has deep experience representing service members and veterans who face bias from their employers, including defense contractors and government agencies.
 He also has a particular interest in helping employees who battle discrimination at educational institutions, including high schools and universities.

 - An $819,000 jury verdict for a university scientist who suffered retaliation after blowing the whistle on misuse of federal research grants

-- An appeals court decision that held that employer statements about “energetic, future people” may be evidence of age bias
+- An appeals court ruling that employer statements about “energetic, future people” may be evidence of age bias

-- An appellate ruling that SOX whistleblowers have an absolute right to seek relief in federal court if the U.S. Department of Labor takes too long to act on their complaints
+- An appellate ruling that whistleblowers have an absolute right to move to federal court if the U.S. Department of Labor takes too long to act on their complaints

 - An $830,000 jury verdict for a former Marine Corps pilot of Mexican ancestry who was dismissed by Lockheed Martin after contesting a performance review

 - Won a jury verdict in Alexandria Circuit Court for executive accused of stealing company secrets and confidential information.

 - Won a seven figure jury verdict in Montgomery County for victim of sexual harassment at auto dealership.

 Just as important as such victories, however, are the many settlements he has negotiated without courtroom conflict.

 “I see myself as a problem solver,” says Mr. Carter.
 “I like to help good people get through bad situations — and since there’s not much I haven’t seen by now, I often can help them take the fastest route to the best result.”